MichaelEbert/xOBSE_types_c/readme.md

 This is a translation of the xOBSE header files in to C so they can be parsed by Ghidra.
+Most of the datatypes are in the same header files that they are in in xOBSE.

 ## General Structure
 Each class has 3 structs: